RolandChristensen/developer-journal/_drafts/dotnet-conference.md

 ## Join Live or Watch Later on YouTube

+## Introduction
+Code along https://aka.ms/netconf23/studentrepo Contains 2022 as well as 2023.
+This is CodeSpaces friendly, so learn about codespaces to continue.

+6:50 into the video.

 ## Session 1: AI

 ## Session 2: Web Applications 1 - Minimal API + SPA